 The DOCSIS downstream classification objects MUST be set as stated below.
-All classification TLV encodings that are not here defined MUST be given their default values as indicated by DOCSIS.
+All classification TLV encodings that are not defined here MUST be given their default values as indicated by DOCSIS.

-If defined by the CMTS, the DOCSIS Classifier Identifier parameter MUST be used.
+The DOCSIS Classifier Identifier parameter MUST be used.

-If defined by the CMTS, the DOCSIS Service Flow Identifier parameter MUST be used.
+The DOCSIS Service Flow Identifier parameter MUST be used.